Supporting Families Affected by Parental Mental Illness and Addictions

 Short-Term Counselling & Systems Navigation:

 The Supporting Families Program staff includes a Registered Clinical Counsellor who can offer short-term Individual or family-based counselling to determine which local service(s) may best suit a family’s needs.
-The Registered Clinical Counsellor will contact each family who is referred to the program to determine the family’s needs and what our program may offer.
+The Registered Clinical Counsellor will contact each family who is referred to the program to determine the family’s needs and what the program may offer.

 Community Education: